PDM4AR/exercises/docs/06-collisionchecking.md

 ## Exercise Overview

-In this exercise, you will build a comprehensive collision detection system for a circular differential drive robot navigating through environments with various obstacles.
-This exercise progresses from fundamental geometric algorithms to advanced spatial data structures and optimization-based methods.
+In this exercise, you will build a collision detection system for a circular differential-drive robot and then apply it to sampling-based motion planning.

 ### What You Will Implement

-- **Geometric Collision Detection**: Implement the Separating Axis Theorem (SAT) for polygon-polygon and polygon-circle collision detection
+- **Geometric Collision Detection**: Implement the Separating Axis Theorem (SAT)
 - **Discretization Methods**: Apply occupancy grids for collision checking in continuous spaces
 - **Spatial Data Structures**: Use R-trees for efficient collision queries in environments with many obstacles
 - **Coordinate Frame Transformations**: Handle collision detection with sensor data in robot coordinate frames
 - **Optimization-based Methods**: Implement Differentiable Collision Detection (DCDL) for continuous collision measures
+- **Sampling-based Planning**: Apply the collision checker in PRM and RRT*

 Unless otherwise specified, you are **NOT allowed** to use any geometry libraries like `shapely` for geometric operations and collision detection. :warning: <span style="color:red">We will check your implementation for this.</span> :warning:

 ## Part 1: Collision Checking Primitives with Separating Axis Theorem

-### Recap: Separating Axis Theorem (SAT)

-**Key Concept:** Two convex shapes do not collide if there exists a separating axis where their projections do not overlap.
+Two convex shapes do not collide if there is an axis on which their projections do not overlap.
+Tasks 1--3 build the projection and candidate-axis operations used by the Separating Axis Theorem.

-**How it works:**
-1. **Find candidate axes** - typically perpendicular to edges of the shapes
-2. **Project both shapes** onto each axis
-3. **Check for overlap** - if any axis shows no overlap, shapes don't collide
-4. **Collision occurs** only if projections overlap on ALL axes

-#### Task 1: Project a Polygon onto a Segment
+### Task 1: Project a Polygon onto a Segment

-First, implement the `proj_polygon` function inside the `CollisionPrimitives_SeparateAxis` class in the `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

-It projects a polygon onto an axis and returns the projection segment.

-You can use the `numpy` library for linear algebra operations, but you should not use any geometry libraries like `shapely` in this task.

-**Notes:**
-- We use a line segment (bounded by two points) to represent a straight line/axis (extending infinitely in both directions) containing the segment
+Implement `CollisionPrimitives_SeparateAxis.proj_polygon` in
-- The axis does not necessarily pass through the origin
-- The projection is a segment bounded by two endpoints on the axis
+`src/pdm4ar/exercises/ex06/collision_primitives.py`.
+The axis need not pass through the origin.
+Return the segment bounded by the two extreme projected points.
+The same function also accepts a `Circle` for Task 3.
-- Projection accuracy is verified by segment length and endpoint precision
-- Function signature also accepts `Circle` input for later use in `Task 3`

-#### Task 2a: Determine if Two Segments Overlap or Not

-Implement the `overlap` function inside the `CollisionPrimitives_SeparateAxis` class in the `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

-It checks if two line segments overlap (intersect), i.e., if they share any points.

-**Note:** This function will be used in later tasks for SAT implementation, but is not directly tested by the checker.
-We encourage you to test it yourself.

-#### Task 2b: Return a List of Candidate Separating Axes
-Implement a function that gets candidate separating axes given two polygons.

-You will implement the `get_axes` function inside the `CollisionPrimitives_SeparateAxis` class in the `src/pdm4ar/exercises/ex06/collision_primitives.py` file.

-If two polygons do not intersect, there are potentially infinite separating axes that can be computed.
-As a hint, we recommend returning axes that are orthogonal to the edges of each polygon only.

-**Note:** The checker will not verify your implementation for this task, so we encourage that you do your own testing.

-#### Task 2c: Separating Axis Theorem for Two Polygons
+### Task 2: Separating Axis Theorem for Two Polygons

-In this task, we bring it all together and implement the SAT for two polygons.

-We will be modifying the **first** case in the `separating_axis_thm` function.

-Using the methods you have previously implemented: `get_axes`, `proj_polygon`, and `overlap`, determine if two polygons intersect with each other or not using the SAT.

-The `separating_axis_thm` function takes two polygons as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.

-The first argument is a `bool` that is *True* if the polygons collide, and *False* if they do not.

-The second argument is an optional `Segment` which you can use to visualize which segment you are projecting against in your implementation of the SAT.
+Implement `overlap`, `get_axes`, and the polygon--polygon branch of `separating_axis_thm`.
+Candidate axes may be chosen perpendicular to the polygon edges. `overlap` and `get_axes` are supporting functions and are not graded separately.

-#### Task 3a: Return a List of Candidate Separating Axes for a Polygon and a Circle
+### Task 3: Separating Axis Theorem for a Polygon and a Circle
-We now move to computing separating axes for a polygon and a circle.

-You will implement the function `get_axes_cp` that takes a `Circle` *circ* and a `Polygon` *poly* as inputs and returns a list of segments representing the candidate separating axes.

-**Hint**: Notice that the circle is a polygon with an infinite number of edges.
-Fortunately we do not need to check all axes normal to the edges.
-It's sufficient to check the axes normal to the polygon edges plus ONE axis formed by the circle center and the closest vertex of the polygon.
+Implement `get_axes_cp` and the polygon--circle branch of `separating_axis_thm`.
+In addition to the axes normal to the polygon edges, include the axis through the circle centre and the closest polygon vertex.

-**Note**: The checker will not verify your implementation for this task, so we encourage that you do your own testing.

-#### Task 3b: Separating Axis Theorem for a Polygon and a Circle

-We will be modifying the **second** case in the `separating_axis_thm` function.

-The `separating_axis_thm` function takes a polygon and a circle as inputs: *p1* and *p2* and returns a tuple with a mandatory argument and an optional argument.

-The first argument is a `bool` that is *True* if the shapes collide, and *False* if they do not.

-The second argument is an optional `Segment` which you can use to visualize which segment you are projecting against in your implementation of the Separating Axis Theorem.

 ## Part 2: Collision Check Module